-Having made the decision to move to the Cloud, it now becomes imperative that the business has uninterrupted, reliable and protected access to the internet.
+Having decided to move to the Cloud, it now becomes imperative that the business has uninterrupted, reliable and protected access to the internet.
 This is another place where mistakes are often made, with business owners/leaders making the following critical mistakes…

 - Failing to upgrade internet access: You have to ensure that it is fast enough to allow your workforce to engage properly with the systems and software that are now ‘Cloud-based’.
 The days of running off of one ADSL line are over.
 Fibre has dropped in price to the extent that businesses should always consider this their first option.

 - Failure to consider endpoint security.
 Most Cloud platforms are extremely secure.
-More secure than having your own server.
-However all of that security counts for nothing if one of your users gets infected with malware or clicks a link they shouldn’t.
-Having top quality anti-virus software or ‘next gen’ anti-virus software is key.
+More secure than having your server.
+However, all of that security counts for nothing if one of your users gets infected with malware or clicks a link they shouldn’t.
+Having top quality anti-virus software or ‘next-gen’ anti-virus software is key.

 Find the right Cloud partner